KhaoulaBouaafia/Resume_Scoring_using_NLP/README.md

 # Resume_Scoring_using_NLP

-The objective of our study is to carry out a statistical processing of resumes, to optimize the recruitment process, using automatic learning techniques.
-In other words, our work aims at automating the task of selecting the best candidates.
-First of all, we are interested in extracting the raw text from the resumes.
-Thus, the latter must go through a pre-processing.
-Then, we create unigrams/bigrams.
-Secondly, we perform TF-IDF scoring of the unigrams/bigrams created in each CV, and then calculate the TF-IDF score in the database.
-Finally, we obtain the most qualified CVs for a given skill.
+The objective of our study is to optimize the recruitment process, using Natural Language Processing.
+In other words, our work aims at optimizing the task of selecting the best candidates.
+First of all, we extracted the raw text from the resumes pre-processed it.
+Then, we calculated the TF-IDF score for each unigram and bigram in the database and sorted each resume by their scores for a required skill, in order to obtain the most qualified CVs for that skill.